-A dedicated FSSM cell can be set-up within Directorate of Local Bodies to manage FSSM related initiatives such as projects, city FSSM plans, awareness campaigns, single-window systems, etc. Similarly, for inter-department coordination, required clearance (if any) and network and partnership building FSSM committed can be set up at state level.
-Committee formed under state sewerage and wastewater policy - 2016 may be assigned additional mandate for FSSM as well.
+A dedicated FSSM cell can be set-up within Directorate of Local Bodies to manage FSSM related initiatives such as projects, city FSSM plans, awareness campaigns, single-window systems, etc. Similarly, FSSM committee can be also setup under DLB for overall supervision, coordination with various state department, partnership building with various multilateral, bilateral and CSR agencies for generation of larger funds.
 The composition of the committee and cell shall have adequate representation from women.
 Various external agencies and line department can be engaged for different initiatives and functions.